Bango1999/S3/README.md

 ## Usage

+Edit config.js according to your needs.
+There you can make your own set of tokens for authorization purposes each game server that runs my sister app TODO can send its SlmodStats.lua table to this server but they need one of the tokens you generate in this file

 Runs server on local port 4000, accepts POSTS to /api/dcs/slmod/update and /api/web/fetch directories Latter route is for other repo to upload json to, and latter route is for the web server to query the json via ajax request.